ampleforth/token-geyser-v2/frontend/README.md

 ## Process Environment

 Make sure that the environment variable `NODE_ENV` is set to something other than `development` when deploying to production.

+Make sure that `GRAPH_API_KEY` is set to a funded API Key that is unrestricted from using the Ampleforth DAO Subgraph (see https://thegraph.com/docs/en/querying/managing-api-keys/) for using the Graph.

 ## Geyser Specific Configuration